66°North and the Forestry of Iceland

 The partnership involves planting around 11,000 trees over the next five years.
 66°North has carbon offset its emissions in 2019 and 2020 in collaboration with Kolviður (Iceland Carbon Fund) by investing in the planting of 2,741 trees and the collaboration with the IFA is in addition to that.

 The first step towards the 66°North forest was taken May 29, 2021 where the staff of 66°North and their families planted 100 trees.
-The next tree planting will take place in September 2021.
+The next tree planting took place in October 2021.
 The work is being done according to a certain plan so the end result will be a varied and beautiful forest.